erickhiu/mario-npc/index.md

 Super Mario Bros. is a classic platform game developed by Nintendo in 1985.
 The game follows **Mario**, an Italian plumber, on his quest to rescue **Princess Peach** from the villainous **Bowser**.
 Along the way, Mario must navigate challenging levels filled with obstacles, enemies, and power-ups.

 Beyond its status as an iconic video game, Super Mario Bros. has been studied in computational complexity theory.
 In this discussion, we will explore how certain level configurations in the game can be used to encode logical constraints, ultimately proving that determining whether a given level is passable is an **NP-hard** problem.
-(In fact, the problem is NP-complete)
+(In fact, the problem is NP-complete.)

 I also made a **video explanation** of this proof, which you can watch below: